Kurukshetran/GPASS/README.md

 This repository contains a project built for Professor Grinstein's "Visual Analytics" class (91.540 Spring 2014 semester) at UMass Lowell.
 The project's purpose was to create a visualization of the Google Play App Store.

 GPASS is a multi-threaded Java application that "spiders" across the Android app store, extracting all publically available information displayed on the page.
-Those attributes are as follows: name, appStoreID, category, priceInCents, hasInAppPurchases, totalReviews, averageRating, fiveStars, fourStars, threeStars, twoStars, oneStar, lastUpdateMillis, appSizeKB, downloadCount, appVersion, requiredAPI, contentRating.
+The attributes extracted are as follows: appName, appStoreID, category, priceInCents, hasInAppPurchases, totalReviews, averageRating, fiveStars, fourStars, threeStars, twoStars, oneStar, lastUpdateMillis, appSizeKB, downloadCount, appVersion, requiredAPI, contentRating.
 GPASS stores the app information into a HyperSQL DB.

-There is the source code for the GPASS application under the javasrc/ folder.
+ - There is the source code for the GPASS application under the javasrc/ folder.
-The libraries used (HyperSQL http://hsqldb.org/) can be found under lib/.
+ - The libraries used (HyperSQL http://hsqldb.org/) can be found under lib/.
-There is an output in CSV format under extras/.
-This output contains 405,709 unique rows resulting from running the GPASS application for ~3 days.
+ - There is an output in CSV format under extras/.
+This output contains 405,709 unique rows resulting from running the   - GPASS application for ~3 days.
 There is a performance issue when running the program for this long; suspected database limitation.
-The PowerPoint used to present the project to the class can also be found under extras/.
+ - The PowerPoint used to present the project to the class can also be found under extras/.